Orient (manga): Anime

 On January 4, 2021, it was announced that the series will receive an anime television series adaptation.
 The series is animated by A.C.G.T and directed by Tetsuya Yanagisawa, with Mariko Kunisawa handling the scripts, Takahiro Kishida designing the characters, and Hideyuki Fukasawa composing the series' music.
-It aired from January 6 to March 24, 2022, on TV Tokyo and AT-X. (Note: TV Tokyo lists the air dates for the series on Wednesday at 24:00, which is effectively Thursday at 0:00 a.m.
+It aired from January 6 to March 24, 2022, on TV Tokyo and AT-X. (Note: TV Tokyo listed the air dates for the series on Wednesday at 24:00, which is effectively Thursday at 0:00 a.m.
 JST.)
-Da-ice performed the series' opening theme song "Break Out", while Wataru Hatano performed the series' ending theme song "Naniiro."
+The series' opening theme song is "Break Out", performed by Da-ice, while the ending theme song is "Nani Iro" (ナニイロ), performed by Wataru Hatano.
 Crunchyroll streamed the series outside of Asia.

+At the end of the twelfth episode, a second cours was announced, which aired from July 12 to September 27, 2022.
+The opening theme song is "Break It Down", performed by Sōta Hanamura from Da-ice and Lil' Fang from Faky, while the ending theme song is "Irochigai no Itotaba" (色違いの糸束), performed by Gakuto Kajiwara.

 Medialink licensed the series in Southeast Asia and South Asia; they released it on Ani-One Ultra YouTube channel for membership subscribers, iQIYI and Animax Asia.
-On January 13, 2022, Crunchyroll announced that the series will receive an English dub, which premiered on February 23.
+On January 13, 2022, Crunchyroll announced that the series would receive an English dub, which premiered on February 23.

-At the end of the twelfth episode, a second cour was announced, which aired from July 12 to September 27, 2022.
-The opening theme song is "Break it down" by Sōta Hanamura from Da-ice and Lil' Fang from Faky, while the ending theme song is "Irochigai no Itotaba" by Gakuto Kajiwara.